 When will my school find out if its proposal has been accepted?

-The Peace Corps Office of University and Domestic Partnerships will notify an applicant school of its decision within 45 days of receiving a proposal.
+The Peace Corps Office of University Programs will notify an applicant school of its decision within 45 days of receiving a proposal.